Ugtan/CricWiz/README.md

 # CricWiz

-**CricWiz** is a simple Python script that uses the *Pycricbuzz* - Cricket api for python to generate the recently or live cricket matches held  and display them in a tabular format.
-Also, we can fetch all the info about a particular match.
-It also allows us to get notified about the live scores of our favourite matches.
+**CricWiz** is a simple Python script that uses the [*Pycricbuzz*](https://github.com/codophobia/pycricbuzz) to get you all the inforamtion about you "important" cricket games.

 ## Features

 * Live feed.
 * Allows you to get the full scorecard of a particular match as well as commentary and squads.
-* You may also get notified about the live scores of the matches that are inprogess.
+* You can also get detail about the ongoing

 ## Usage

 Run `CricWiz.py` with the following option:

 ``` python